ET Speaks From Home

 Chinese Wedding Yue Lao

-Following my recent theme on Chinese traditions, I decided to write about Yue Lao who is the god of marriage.
-Without him, there wouldn’t be any wedding.
-According to legend, Yue Lao appeared as an old man under the moon.
-He is like cupid but instead of holding a bow and arrow, he is holding a red string.
-If he ties the red string onto the couple, they will fall in love and get married.
+Following my recent theme on Chinese traditions, I decided to write about Yue Lao, the god of marriage.
+Without him, there wouldn’t be any weddings.
+According to legend, Yue Lao appears as an old man under the moon.
+He is often compared to Cupid, but instead of a bow and arrow, he carries a red string.
+When he ties this red string around a couple, they are destined to fall in love and get married.

 Yue Lao Singapore

-I am back with more Chinese Wedding posts!
-This week I am going to write about the combing hair ceremony.
-Do check out my Chinese tea ceremony and wedding gifts if you missed those!
+I’m back with more Chinese wedding posts!
+This week, I’m writing about the hair combing ceremony.
+Do check out my posts on the Chinese tea ceremony and wedding gifts if you missed them.

-Chinese believe that it will bring long and lasting marriage.
-So both bride and groom will have their own hair combing ceremony.
+Chinese tradition believes that this ritual brings a long-lasting and harmonious marriage.
+Both the bride and groom will have their own hair combing ceremony.

 Chinese Wedding Combing Hair Ceremony